chango2/TipCalculator/README.md

 The following **additional** features are implemented:

-* [ ] Add "readOnly" to custom text input when not used.
+* [YES] Add "readOnly" to custom text input when not used.
 (Changes color to light grey)

 ## Video Walkthrough